01183 218197

 Only if they directly ask you about it.
 You don't have to volunteer the information but insurance companies are entitled to ask you for any** piece of information they think may have an impact on the likeliness of a claim.
 If you deliberately mislead or fail to disclose something they have asked for, you can expect trouble if you ever need to claim.
 You could then be liable for all costs and potentially be prosecuted for driving without insurance.

-With the ability to differentiate (or discriminate) by gender about to disappear on 21st December, insurance companies are forced to use other data to estimate risk.
+With the ability to differentiate (or discriminate) by gender disappearing, insurance companies are forced to use other data to estimate risk.
 In the absence of another piece of data that does accurately reflect risk, reliance on the existing known factors increases and therefore so do the premium differences.

 One of the contributors to the 5 live Investigates programme raised another issue however.
 Admiral have obviously used the same space on their database to record speed awareness courses as actual convictions.
 This data is being passed to other insurers as the contributor found when other insurance companies refused to quote him on the basis that he had a conviction code on file which they didn't understand.

-**It's not quite any piece of information, they can't discriminate on the grounds of race, religion on sexual orientation or from 21st December, gender.
+**It's not quite any piece of information, they can't discriminate on the grounds of race, religion, on sexual orientation or gender.